Inspira Health Network

-Inspira Health is a charitable non-profit health care organization comprising three hospitals, two additional emergency rooms, and several multi-specialty health centers among other locations.
+Inspira Health is a charitable non-profit health care organization comprising three hospitals, two additional emergency rooms, and several multi-specialty health centers among other locations, located in the South Jersey region of the U.S. state of New Jersey.
 These include urgent care, cancer treatment, imaging, rehabilitation and primary and specialty physician practices in Gloucester, Cumberland, Salem and Camden counties.
 Inspira Health has 1,328 medical staff members, 907 volunteers, and 5,782 employees.
 It is affiliated with the Jefferson Medical College, Rowan-Virtua School of Osteopathic Medicine, and Philadelphia College of Pharmacy, among others.
 In 2021 it was given a grade A by the Leapfrog patient safety organization.